mariusz-kabala/gtms-frontend/README.md

 npm t -- --watch
 ```

+Keep the test file next to the file with code.
+The only exception are pages - as `nextjs` requires to have only pages code in `pages` dir.
+Tests for pages should be located in `./__test__` - use this folder only for that

 # Import aliases

 Please do not use relative imports in case if folder has an alias, aliases are defined in `next.config.js`, `tsconfig.json` and `jest.config.js` - REMEMBER: those files need to be updated in order to add a new alias